jindarren/music-vis/README.md

 # Music recommender visualizations
 ## Introduction
 This web app is used test different levels of user control of music recommender system built by web spotify API.
-The web app lis implemented by express.js and jQuery.
+The web app was implemented by express.js and jQuery.

 ## Folder content